Briefs: Men

 Men's briefs often have a fly—a covered opening on the front of the garment which allows for convenience in urinating.
 There are several different fly designs in common use, including the standard vertical fly, the horizontal fly, the Y-front fly, and others.
-The use of a fly is optional, and many styles do not include them.
+The use of a fly is optional, and many styles do not include them; notably bikini briefs.
 Briefs without a fly-opening are often referred to as "slips" or "slip-briefs", a term that also sees use in non-English speaking European countries.

 Unlike boxer shorts, briefs hold the wearer's genitals in a relatively fixed position, which make briefs a popular underwear choice for men who are participating in athletic activities or who prefer more support than loose-fitting underwear can provide.
 In addition, boxer shorts and boxer briefs may ride up the body uncomfortably when the wearer is running or wearing form-fitting attire.
 There are different names for variations of the brief depending on the height of the brief at the sides, with names including low-rise, mid-rise, full-rise, sport, active, hip, and bikini.
 Some briefs have the cut all the way to the waistband on the side, called a tanga.

 Women

 "Briefs" also refers to a style of women's and girls' panties that is typically cut with a high waist to provide full coverage of the hips and buttocks.
 A control brief is a kind of high-waisted panty girdle.
 French-cut or high-cut briefs expose more of the front part of the thigh, while boy briefs have short legs, similar to men's trunk briefs, often combined with a lower waist.
 Full briefs cover the woman's upper-thighs, with some styles covering up to the navel.
 Midi briefs are a hybrid between boyshorts and a full brief, sitting on the woman's hips while providing full-coverage.
 Brazilian-style women's briefs, usually made of modal-fabric, have high-cut legs and sit low across the hips.
 The back is wider than a thong, but often smaller than other women's brief styles, making Brazilian briefs an ideal choice for women to avoid showing a visible panty line without having to wear a thong.

 Briefs is also the name given to costumed outerwear worn by female dancers and athletes in sports such as cheerleading, figure skating, and tennis.
-These briefs are typically worn under a short skirt; they may be attached to the skirt or dress body, or a separate garment ("cheer briefs").
+These briefs are typically worn under a short skirt; they may be attached to the skirt or dress body, or a separate garment (cheer briefs, or spankies).